Hamburger

 Third-party approval

-For employers registered with MOHRE, the government employment contract must be lodged with MOHRE to obtain the employee's work permit and residence visa.
+For employers registered with MOHRE, the standard form offer letter must be lodged with MOHRE to obtain the employee's work permit and residence visa.
+Once approved, the subsequent government employment contract must also be lodged with MOHRE and must reflect the terms of the offer letter.
+Any amendments must be approved by MOHRE and should be to the employee’s benefit (otherwise they are unlikely to be approved).
 Most free zone authorities additionally have a standard form of contract used to obtain the employee's work permit and residence visa, although some free zones allow employers to submit their own employment contract.
-In practice, both onshore and in the free zones, employers still use their own supplemental contracts in addition to the standard MOHRE and free zone standard forms.
-Employers in a free zone must obtain the approval of the free zone authority to hire new employees.
+In practice, both onshore and in the free zones, employers still use their own supplemental contracts in addition to the standard MOHRE and free zone standard forms, which may not be lodged or approved by MOHRE.

 United Kingdom